uma-pi1/lsdm-docker/README.md

 [http://localhost:8889](http://localhost:8889)

-**If you see a prompt asking you for a token or password type `lsdm`.**
+**If you see a prompt asking you for a token or password, type `lsdm`.**

-Here you can run any Python code you want.
+Here you can run any Python/Java/Scala code you want.
+But most importantly you can use Spark and connect to the HDFS.

-But most importantly you can use PySpark and connect to the HDFS.
+For example, in Python:
 ```python
 import pyspark
 from pyspark.sql import SparkSession